Skip to Main Content

 What I like most about precepting pharmacy residents: Working with colleagues to jump start their clinical/precepting careers

-Megan Dethlefsen, PharmD
+Megan Dethlefsen, PharmD, BCPS

 Rotation(s) Precepted: Monograph/Class Review, Medication Use Evaluation